Welcome to my archives… the annals of history, starting from the oldest to the newest. Browse away and enjoy!

 Here in Quebec, our hydro-electricity is so readily available that we have the cheapest rates in North America.
 Electricity is abundant, the valleys are already flooded, ecosystems lost ages ago ...

-Sunlight through the roof to light your home
+A solar tunnel from the roof to sun-light your home

 In November I blogged about changing the lighting in my home, removing recessed lighting from a place it shouldn't have been (pot lights should not recess into an attic; it is an ...